 Trivia: In the scene where Samantha Carter is about to release an EM pulse in the room in an effort to discontinue Urgo's annoying appearances, Urgo is protesting his "demise" and trying to prove he won't bother anyone anymore.
 He says, "What about this?" and changes into a younger man in military uniform.
 "Can you resist this?" he then asks before he switches back to his familiar form.
 The actor playing Urgo, Dom Deluise, is actually replaced by his son, one of the directors of Stargate SG-1, for this switch.

 Trivia: In classic Star Trek, Kirk and Co. travel to an alternate universe where Spock and the rest are evil and Spock has a goatee.
 In this episode, Daniel travels to an alternate universe where Teal'c is evil and has a goatee.
 The name of the classic Trek episode?
 "Mirror Mirror".
 How does Daniel get to the alternate universe?
 Through a mirror.

 Trivia: Near the end, right after they come out of the stargate to the Alien planet, there are lots of artifacts laying around.
 Look to your right, and you'll see what looks like a space pod.
 It's the same one Rita Repulsa came out of in the first season of Mighty Morphin' Power Rangers.

-Trivia: In the final episode, "Unending," just after Thor beams aboard, Vala asks Daniel how he can always tell one Asgard from another, given that they all look the same.
+Trivia: Just after Thor beams aboard, Vala asks Daniel how he can always tell one Asgard from another, given that they all look the same.
 He replies, 'it's the voice'.
-This is a subtle nod to the fact that Michael Shanks, who plays Daniel on the show, also provides the voice for the CG character, Thor.
+This is a subtle nod to the fact that Michael Shanks, who plays Daniel on the show, also provides the voice for the Asgard characters, Thor, Aegir, and Penegal.